Sompandey01/DevOps-Blogs/cmhafo0jj000302l3bwxe03ih.md

 * As you can see from the 20G 425M is used, volume is in use now.

-## Step 4: Increase the EBS Volume Size
+## 🧩Step 4: Increase the EBS Volume Size

 <mark>Note:</mark> You can only increase the volume but you can not decrease it